Trail Sense

 Filtration

 Use a portable water filter to remove contaminants.
-Some filters are rated to remove nearly all bacteria and viruses and can be used without additional purification.
+Some filters are rated to remove nearly all bacteria and can be used without additional purification.
 Custom-crafted filters are less effective and require additional purification.

 A filter will have an inlet and an outlet, and it typically shows the direction of water flow with an arrow or text (inlet to outlet).
 Place the inlet into the dirty water and the outlet into a container, then pump to filter the water.
-If you are using a filter straw, the outlet goes into the water and the inlet into your mouth.
+If you are using a filter straw, the inlet goes into the water and the outlet into your mouth.
 Be careful never to let the outlet come into contact with unfiltered water.
 After filtering, you can remove the inlet from the water and pump a couple of times to push out excess water.
 With a straw, forcefully blow into it to clear out water.

 If the manufacturer's instructions are different, be sure to follow them instead.